RoyCrivolotti/AzureFunctionsAndDockerDemo/README.md

 In this repo there are two demo applications: An Azure Functions app, and a Node app which consumes the former.
 The Azure Functions app has a static list which simulates a DB; when the Node app consumes its endpoints, it gets data as a response...

-When I wrote this I was just trying to learn what Docker was and how to start using it, so this small demo was enough as a first demo.
+When I wrote this I was just trying to learn what Docker was and how to start using it, so this small demo was enough.
 It was also my first time using Azure Functions..

 ## How to use this?